janbaer/presentations/cssgrid/cssgrid.md

 - grid-row: 2 / span 5
 - grid-column: first / last
 - grid-gap: 1em 2em
--

 ---
 class: inverse

 # Useful helpers

-- repeat - Don't repeat your self
+- repeat - Represents a repeated fragment of the track list
-- minmax
-- min-content
-- max-content
+- minmax - Defines a size range greater than or equal to min and less than or equal to max
+- min-content - Represents the largest min-content contribution of the grid items occupying the grid track.
+- max-content - Represents the largest max-content contribution of the grid items occupying the grid track.
-- auto-fill
+- auto-fill - Example ```repeat(auto-fill, minmax(25ch, 1fr))```
-- auto-fit
+- auto-fit - The auto-fit keyword behaves the same as auto-fill, except that after grid item placement any empty repeated tracks are collapsed.

 ---
 class: inverse